electronpass/electronpass-desktop/README.md

 make -j8
 ```

 You can also use `cmake`, which is now deprecated, but if qmake doesn't work, try with cmake.
-Note: `extra-cmake-modules` is needed to build with cmake.
+Cmake doesn't have install command and is here primarily for development purposes (we are using CLion).
 ```bash
 mkdir build; cd build
 cmake ..